 One great example of this is the Nerf N-Strike Vulcan EBF-25.
 The Nerf N-Strike Vulcan EBF-25 is a large blaster that’s capable of shooting darts at a speed of up to three darts per second utilizing its unique belt system.

-If you were looking to land this blaster, you can expect to pay up to $520 just to get your hands on one.
+If you were looking to land this blaster, you can expect to pay up an average price of $520 just to get your hands on one.
+That's very valuable Nerf guns!

-As you can see from the above examples, there are numerous Nerf blasters that have risen in value with time and scarcity.
+As you can see from the above examples, there are numerous expensive Nerf guns that have risen in value with time and scarcity.

 If you have a ton of blasters that haven’t been opened up, check them out and see what others are willing to pay for them.